CONSULTATION FEE RANGE

 Please note that in Vermont, you must have a “bona fide health care professional-patient relationship.”
 This means a treatment or consulting relationship with the physician approving you for at least three months.

 During these three months, the physician must have completed a detailed assessment of your medical history and medical condition.
 This includes a physical examination.
 This rule doesn’t necessarily apply to patients under hospice care.
-It is a similar situation for patients diagnosed with cancer, terminal illness, or HIV/AIDS.
+It is similar for patients diagnosed with cancer, terminal illness, or HIV/AIDS.

 You need to provide a current digital photo of yourself and email it to the CCB.
 The photo must be: